flanaman/wsgi_monitor3/README.rst

 development environments using apache.

 This code is originally from the mod_wsgi_ wiki page on SourceCodeReloading_, and was written by Graham Dumpleton.
-It had been modified to support Python 2 and 3.
+It has been modified to support Python 2 and 3.

 Installation